MineCuberWasTaken/Xarcade/README.md

 To use the gradients, highlight the text that you want to convert to gradient.
 While highlighted, go to the color BBCode dropdown and select the gradient at the bottom.

+To add your own gradient, you must go into the code and edit the list of colors yourself.